College Admissions Glossary: J-O

 Leveraging: Leveraging involves using financial aid awards to achieve a college’s enrollment and financial goals.
 For example, a college may use its financial aid policies to enroll low-income students, minority students, student-athletes, academically-talented students and wealthy students.

 Liberal Arts: Liberal arts are fields of study in the humanities, arts and sciences, as opposed to vocational, technical and professional fields.
+Liberal arts colleges may emphasize high quality teaching, especially on an undergraduate level.

 Major: An academic major is a field of study in which a college student chooses to specialize.